Euro 2024: Spain beat France 2-1 to reach final – DW – 07/09/2024

 "Whether it is my goal, or Kounde's, it doesn't matter.
 A goal is a goal.
 The important thing is that we are in the final."

-Much of the discussion surrounding France thoughout the Euros was focused on an unusual toothlessness in front of goal that has hindered the side.
+Much of the discussion surrounding France throughout the Euros was focused on an unusual toothlessness in front of goal that has hindered the team.

 The team had failed to score a single goal from open play, mustering two own goals and a penalty, prior to game at the Munich Football Arena, leaving Mbappe to discard the mask he had been wearing after breaking his nose in the opening match Austria in hopes of improving his output.